mspnp/aks-baseline/11-validation.md

 ### Steps

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`) and then your Azure Container Registry instances (starts with `acraks`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0042-03` or `rg-bu0001a0042-04`) and then your Azure Container Registry instances (starts with `acraks`).
 1. Select _Logs_.
 1. Execute the following query, for whatever time range is appropriate.